ChristophP/elm-i18n-module-generator/README.md

 ## How to use?

-Warning: This module currently only supports super simple JSON translation files that are only on level deep.
-I still need to implement something that converts nested keys to camel case.
-Also it only supports placeholders in translations that are surrounded by `{{ ... }}`.
+Warning: This module currently only supports placeholders in translations that are surrounded by `{{ ... }}`.

+For every translation string one elm function will be generated.
 Translations without placeholders will be transformed to a function with this signature.

 `Lang -> String`